LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 elements and whitespace/punctuation elements::

    #my_regex->split(-find=`(\W+)`, -input='The quick brown fox jumped over the lazy dog.')

-   // =>
-   // staticarray(The,  , quick,  , brown,  , fox,  , jumped,  , over,  , the,  , lazy,  , dog, .)
+   // => staticarray(The,  , quick,  , brown,  , fox,  , jumped,  , over,  , the,  , lazy,  , dog, .)

 Interactive Find/Replace Operations
 -----------------------------------

-The regular expression type provides a collection of member methods which make interactive find/replace operations possible.
+The `regexp` type provides a collection of member methods which make interactive find/replace operations possible.
 Interactive in this case means that Lasso code can intervene in each replacement as it happens.
-Rather than performing a simple one shot find/replace like those shown in the last section, it is possible to programmatically determine the replacement strings using database searches or any logic.
+Rather than performing a simple one-shot find/replace like those shown in the last section, it is possible to programmatically determine the replacement strings using database searches or any logic.

 The order of operations of an interactive find/replace operation is as follows: